 Owning, managing and maintaining software is expensive.
 Take the expenses associated with on-premise hosted phone systems for example.
 By leveraging the cloud and SaaS (Software as a Service) applications, organizations can shift their resources and costs back to their business.
 Software and associated hardware costs are bypassed as well.
 Additionally, management resource costs and on-going software maintenance expenses can be reduced or avoided.

 7) Rapid implementation and time-to-value

 Cloud implementations can be rapid relative to on-premise variants.
-For instance, an on-premise premise implementation could take three months, while a SaaS application of the same relative complexity and scope would only take two weeks.
+For instance, an on-premise implementation could take three months, while a SaaS application of the same relative complexity and scope would only take two weeks.
 When organizations can deploy their key applications quicker, the return on investment and impact is also realized more rapidly.